ntdragon/python-cemeteryManagement/Design.d/README.md

      Last name      - Purchaser or person designated for the grave First Name     - Purchaser or person designated for the grave Row#           - Row (2-29)
-     Grave#         - Grave (4-101) and A,B,C if used for cremation burials initially just number Page           - Page number of entry in master ledger Date bought
-     Contact name   - name of purchaser
+     Grave#         - Grave (4-101) and A,B,C if used for cremation burials initially just number, R for reserved Page           - Page number of entry in master ledger Date bought    - date reserved or fully purchased (purchased date when fully paid) Contact name   - name of purchaser
-     Contact Address
-     Contact Phone
-     Paid-lot       - Paid for lot
+     Contact Address - purchaser's address or designate Contact Phone  - purchaser's telephone number or designate Paid-lot       - Paid for lot
-     Paid-service   - Amount prepaid for services (O&C, foundation) Died-date
+     Paid-service   - Amount prepaid for services (O&C, foundation) Deceased Name  -
+     Died-date      -
-     Buried-date
+     Buried-date    -
-     Buried-location
-     Remarks
+     Buried-location-
-     Burial/transfer cert on file
+     Remarks        - for reserved the amount paid to date with the date noted Burial/transfer cert on file

 ### Database with pricing so that price reports can be generated